AdobeDocs/analytics-platform.en/help/_includes/snippets.md

 >[!NOTE]
 >
->Use the information on this page when answering questions in the [Customer Journey Analytics upgrade checklist](https://gigazelle.github.io/cja-ttv/).
+>Use the information on this page when answering questions in the Customer Journey Analytics Upgrade Guide. <br><br>To access the guide from Customer Journey Analytics, select the **[!UICONTROL Workspace]** tab, then select **[!UICONTROL Upgrade to Customer Journey Analytics]** in the left panel.
+Follow the on-screen instructions.

 ## Upgrade checklist note subsequent step {#upgrade-note-step}

 >[!NOTE]
 >
 >Follow the steps on this page only after you complete all previous upgrade steps.
-You can follow the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations), or you can follow the upgrade steps that were dynamically generated for your organization with the [Adobe Analytics to Customer Journey Analytics upgrade questionnaire](https://gigazelle.github.io/cja-ttv/).
+You can follow the recommended upgrade steps (recommended for most organizations), or you can follow steps that are dynamically generated for your organization with the Customer Journey Analytics Upgrade Guide. <ul><li>**Recommended upgrade steps** (Recommended for most organizations)<p>A set of steps that lead to an ideal Customer Journey Analytics implementation.</p><p>For detailed information, see [Upgrade from Adobe Analytics to Customer Journey Analytics](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md).</p></li><li>**Customer Journey Analytics Upgrade Guide** (Custom steps tailored to the specific needs of your organization)<p>A new upgrade guide is available that dynamically generates upgrade steps that are tailored for your organization and your unique circumstances.</p><p>To access the guide from Customer Journey Analytics, select the **[!UICONTROL Workspace]** tab, then select **[!UICONTROL Upgrade to Customer Journey Analytics]** in the left panel.
+Follow the on-screen instructions.</p></li></ul>

->
+## Upgrade checklist final step {#upgrade-final-step}

->After you complete the steps on this page, continue following the recommended upgrade steps or the dynamically generated upgrade steps.
+Continue following the [recommended upgrade steps](/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md#recommended-upgrade-steps-for-most-organizations) or the dynamically generated upgrade steps in the Customer Journey Analytics Upgrade Guide.
+(To access the guide from Customer Journey Analytics, select the **[!UICONTROL Workspace]** tab, then select **[!UICONTROL Upgrade to Customer Journey Analytics]** in the left panel.
+Follow the on-screen instructions.)